 Note: this is not an exhaustive list; other concerns may be identified.
+Credit should be given for plausible network issues that are well explained and supported.

-Alongside the main assessment evidence (project proposal), task 3 assesses mathematics skills.
+Alongside the main assessment evidence (project proposal which includes a network diagram), task 3 also assesses mathematics skills.
 The AO4 mathematics skills mark scheme is detailed after task 3.

-Note: Tasks 2, 3 and 4 assess English skills holistically.
+Note: tasks 2, 3 and 4 also assess English skills holistically.
 The AO4 English skills mark scheme is detailed after task 4, though it may be useful to refer to the mark scheme whilst assessing the tasks to support an appropriate, holistic judgement.